 UK hardback edition

-Slowly, in the hot confined spaces of the house, the three runaways unravel their stories, but when Suzette's policeman husband comes looking for her, it sparks a chain of events that will disrupt their already fragile peace.
+but when Suzette's policeman husband comes looking for her, it sparks a chain of events that will disrupt their already fragile peace.

 AWARDS